 Andrew started with humble beginnings.
 He was completely broke and emotionally affected from a breakup with his girlfriend.
 The podcast he ran on the side, Knowledge For Men, saved him from homelessness.
 He grew a large audience and leveraged that into a business to help men become the best, masculine versions of themselves.

 His podcast is one of the top podcasts in the world for this market.
 Every episode, he interviews an expert in the men’s dating or self improvement industry.
 Andrew’s flavor of personal development has a clear focus on a dating, relationships, and returning to your masculine, ancestral self.

-James Clear runs a high traffic self development blog that gets over 1 million visits per month at jamesclear.com.
-His articles have a focus on habit and behavior change with scientific evidence.
-Therefore, he covers topics like dealing with procrastination, habit formation, breaking bad habits, focus, and creativity.
+James Clear runs a science-backed self development blog that gets over 1 million visits per month at jamesclear.com.
+His articles have a focus on habit and behavior change with maybe the most scientific evidence I’ve ever seen.
+He covers topics like dealing with procrastination, habit formation, breaking bad habits, focus, and creativity.
 He is well known for his writing ability.
 He often adds scientific and historical evidence in the footnotes of his articles.

 Jaime Masters of Eventual Millionaire